pyne/pyne/docs/theorymanual/decay.rst

 With completely precomputed :math:`k`, :math:`a`, and the ``exp2()`` function, this formulation minimizes the number of floating point operations while completely preserving physics.
-No assumptions where made aside from the Bateman equations themselves in this proof.
+No assumptions were made aside from the Bateman equations themselves in this proof.

 Note that it is not possible to reduce the number of operations further.
 This